Juniva616/art/README.md

 ## The footer

  At the footer on all four pages there are links to the artist's social media accounts.
-The inks will open in a new tab to make navigation easier for the user.
+The links will open in a new tab to make navigation easier for the user.
 The footer is valuable for the user as it gives the opportunity to connect through social networks.

  ![The footer section is the same on all pages](https://juniva616.github.io/milestone-1/readme-files/scr-footer.png)